NVIDIA/hpc-container-maker/docs/building_blocks.md

 `libmlx4-devel`, `libmlx5`, `libmlx5-devel`, `librdmacm`, and
 `librdmacm-devel`.

+- __prefix__: The top level install location.
+Instead of installing the packages via the package manager, they will be extracted to this location.
+This option is useful if multiple versions of Mellanox OFED need to be installed.
+The environment must be manually configured to recognize the Mellanox OFED location, e.g., in the container entry point.
+The default value is empty, i.e., install via the package manager to the standard system locations.

 - __version__: The version of Mellanox OFED to download.
 The default value is `4.5-1.0.1.0`.